dyanni3/Traffic-Simulations/grid-lights-lanes-github/readme.txt

 #Simulating dynamics on a 5x5 Manhattan-like grid using the SUMO package.

+#routemanip file is to manipulate xml files and add stopped vehicles randomly, as well as analyze the subsequent output (aggregated.xml)

 1)Generate grid net file:
 	netgenerate --grid --grid.number=3 --grid.length=200 --output-file=grid.net.xml